fragcolor-xyz/shards-examples/tutorials/index.md

 ## Setting up the workspace

-We will be using <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>, although any text editor could work.
+We will be using [`Visual Studio Code`](https://code.visualstudio.com/) although any text editor could work.

 You will also need a compiled version of Chainblocks to run these tutorials.
-Chainblocks can be <a href="https://docs.fragcolor.xyz/code/02.building-chainblocks/" target="_blank">built from the sources.</a>.
+Chainblocks can be [`built from the sources`](https://docs.fragcolor.xyz/code/02.building-chainblocks/).

 * [Snake](./snake/index.md)